isomerpages/mlaw-sap/pages/terms-of-use.md

 **Links to this Website**

 i.
-This Website contains links to non-Government Digital Service which are not maintained by MLAW (“private digital service”).
-MLAW is not responsible or liable for the availability or the contents of any private digital service linked to or from the Site.
+This Website may contain links to non-Government Digital Service which are not maintained by MLAW (“private digital service”).
+MLAW is not responsible or liable for the availability or the contents of any private digital service linked to or from this Website.

 ii.
 MLAW is not liable for any damages or loss of any kind caused as a result (whether direct or indirect) of the use of any private digital service, including but not limited to any damage or loss suffered as a result of reliance on the contents contained in or available on the private digital service.

 iii.
-Links to other Digital Service are provided in this Website as a convenience.
-Under no circumstances shall MLAW be considered to be associated or affiliated in whatever manner with any trade or service marks, logos, insignia or other devices used or appearing on Digital Service to which the Digital Service links to.
+Links to other digital service may be provided in this Website as a convenience.
+Under no circumstances shall MLAW be considered to be associated or affiliated in whatever manner with any trade or service marks, logos, insignia or other devices used or appearing on any digital service to which this website links to.

 iv.
 Except as set forth below, caching and links to, and the framing of this Website or any of the content therein is prohibited: